unentropy/website/src/content/blog/why-you-should-pay-attention-to-sdd.md

   - SDD
 ---

-# Why You Should Pay Attention to Spec-Driven Development
+# Why you should pay attention to Spec-Driven Development

 Vibe-coding gets all the headlines, but there's another AI-powered pattern emerging that I think will matter more in the long run — Spec-Driven Development.

 I tried two SDD frameworks on real projects this year.
 Here are my thoughts after building a few non-trivial applications with both.

-## The Old Problem with Specifications
+## The old problem with specifications

 Building specifications is already a well-established process.
 You gather the requirements — business, functional, and technical — you put them in a template, you iterate, and then you proceed with the implementation.
 It's valuable work: it helps narrow down what stakeholders really need, it formalizes non-obvious technical choices, it surfaces edge cases early.